bagustris/s3prl-disorder/README.md

 (http://acsa.web.ua.pt/AVFAD.htm)
 * **THALENTO** ViVoLab Database for Automatic Detection of Voice Disorders (Under construction, soon release) (http://dihana.cps.unizar.es/~thalento/)

-You need to locate the datasets in the following directories (see the audio path format in downstream/voicedisorder/data/lst/*.json):
-- downstream/voicedisorder/data/audio/Saarbruecken
-- downstream/voicedisorder/data/audio/AVFAD
-- downstream/voicedisorder/data/audio/THALENTO

 ## Usage
 For running an experiment you need to clone the repo and install S3PRL toolkit as authors indicated at https://github.com/s3prl/s3prl).